krassykirov/ARM/README.md

 # ARM
-Simple ARM shows how to deploy an Azure Function App with a docker image stored on Azure Container Registry or in Docker Hub
+Simple ARM shows how to deploy an Azure Function App with a docker image stored on Azure Container Registry or in Docker Hub as well as deploy a site from Github repo